What is a parent/carer support programme

 Types of programmes

-Waltham Forest offers a range of parenting programmes and courses for parents and carers with children aged 0 to 18 who either live in Waltham Forest or have children attending Waltham Forest schools.
+Waltham Forest offers a wide range of parent/carer support programmes from two to 13 session courses, both online and in-person, for parents and carers who either live in Waltham Forest or have children attending Waltham Forest schools.

 Strengthening Families, Strengthening Communities (SFSC)

-For parents or carers with children from 3 to 18 years old.
+For parents or carers with children aged from 3 to 18 years.

 Strengthening Families, Strengthening Communities (SFSC) is an inclusive evidence-based parenting programme, designed to promote protective factors which are associated with good parenting and better outcomes for children.
 The programme helps parents and carers build a special relationship with their children based on unconditional love, giving their children the key skills, they will need as they grow to make ‘healthy and safe choices’.
 The programme focuses on developing healthy lifestyles, healthy families and healthy communities which are free from violence.